On the facet pivot simplex method for linear programming: Introduction

-In the remainder of this paper, we use small letters with bold font for vectors and capital letters with bold font for matrices.
+In the remainder of this paper, small letters with bold font represent vectors, capital letters with bold font represent matrices, and letters with normal font represent scalars.
 For a vector $\x$, we denote by $x_i$ its $i$-th component.
 Also, we use superscript $k$ to denote the iteration count.
-Therefore, the scalar, vector, set, and matrix at the $k$-th iteration are denoted, for example, as $c^k$, $\x^k$, $B^k$, and $\A_{B^k}$.
-To save space, we write the column vector $\x =[\x_1^{\Tr}, \x_2^{\Tr}]^{\Tr}$ as $\x=(\x_1, \x_2)$.
+Therefore, the scalar, vector, set, and matrix at the $k$-th iteration are denoted, for example, as $x_i^k$, $\x^k$, $B^k$, and $\A_{B^k}$.
+To save space, we write the stacked column vector $\x =[\x_1^{\Tr}, \x_2^{\Tr}]^{\Tr}$ as $\x=(\x_1, \x_2)$, and stacked matrices $\A=\left[ \A_1^{\Tr}, \A_2^{\Tr} \right]^{\Tr}$ as $\A= \left( \A_1,\A_2 \right)$.
 The remainder of the paper is organized as follows.
-Section 2 describes the standard general form of the linear programming problem.
+Section 2 describes the standard general form of the linear programming problems.
 Section 3 presents some mathematical results that will be used to justify the development of the facet pivot simplex algorithm.
-Section 4 provides the detailed steps of the facet pivot simplex algorithm and the reasoning behind every step, including a proof of the claim that the algorithm finds the optimal solution in finite steps.
+Section 4 provides the detailed steps of the facet pivot simplex algorithm and the reasoning behind every step, including proof of the claim that the algorithm finds the optimal solution in finite steps.
 Section 5 discusses some important implementation details for readers who are interested in repeating the reported results given in this paper.
 Section 6 concludes the paper with some remarks.